 As a co-op, we’re a different kind of company.
 We put purpose before profits and act with the long-term interests of our members in mind.
 Being a co-op also means we act transparently.
-That’s why we publish our annual Stewardship Report.
-It’s our way to show what we did in the previous year to get more people outside, operate more sustainably, and protect and create access to our outdoor places–none of which we could have done without you.
+That’s why we publish our annual Impact Report.
+It’s our way to show what we did in the previous year to get more people outside, operate more sustainably, and protect and create access to our outdoor places—none of which we could have done without you.

 Imagine a world where you could walk into a gear store and, instead of buying a tent, you could rent one for whatever kind of camping or backpacking you planned to do.
-If your tent happened to get a hole, you could simply bring it back to the company for repairs or an upgrade.
+If your tent developed a hole, you could bring it back to the company for repairs or an upgrade.
 And, after years and years of adventures, when the tent was no longer usable, a company could recycle it into a new product.
 Today, many organizations are working to make this world a reality by contributing to the development of the circular economy.

 Most products take a one-way trip from the Earth to the landfill—what experts call a linear economy.
-In 2015 alone, the EPA estimates that in 2018, the U.S. generated 17 million tons of textiles, about 5.8% of total municipal solid waste textiles (mostly clothing) ended up in landfills, in part due to the fast fashion trend.
+The EPA estimates that in 2018, the U.S. generated 17 million tons of textiles, about 5.8% of total municipal solid waste that year.
 But some companies are adopting the circular economy, by making products that last longer, for example, and/or recycling products at their end of their lifetime.

 This concept can’t be traced back to one single date or person.
-It’s been gaining momentum since the late 1970s through the work of academics, thought leaders and businesses, picking up even more steam following the 2002 publication of the book Cradle to Cradle, a kind of manifesto for the circular economy.
+It’s been gaining momentum since the late 1970s through the work of academics, thought leaders and businesses, picking up even more steam following the 2002 publication of the book Cradle to Cradle, a manifesto for the circular economy.
 Here’s a deeper look at the circular economy and why REI is investing in it.

 The Circular Economy Defined